Skip to content

 What days to avoid Versailles?

-Avoid going to Versailles on a Monday as it is closed, and weekends are always busier as people will come to Paris for a weekend break.
+Avoid visiting Versailles on a Monday, as it is closed, and weekends are always busier, as people often come to Paris for a weekend break.
 So the best days tend to be Tuesday and Wednesday.

 Is 2 hours enough for Versailles?